SPATIAL

 UX Research

-The team conducted multiple interviews and performed observations, delving in how people work with each other in creative maker spaces.
+The team conducted multiple interviews and performed observations, delving into how people work with each other in creative maker spaces.

-We set up a projector on our studio ceiling and led co-design sessions with people, projecting both the Procession software but also Wizard-of-Oz prototypes (using Miro).
+We set up a projector on our studio ceiling and led co-design sessions with people, projecting both the Procession software and Wizard-of-Oz prototypes (using Miro).

 Concept Refinement

-After seeing positive reactions and to maximise the value using projection onto space while working with creative teams, we began honing into the possibility of “generative” and “visualization” aspects.
+After seeing positive reactions, and to maximize the value of using projection onto space while working with creative teams, we began honing in on the possibility of "generative" and "visualization" aspects.

 Finalized Prototype

-Fourth Scenario: Sync with your teammates that are both present but also virtual.
+Sync with your teammates who are both present and virtual.